kinggoesgaming/SpongeDocs/source/plugin/workspace/eclipse.rst

 * Click ``Next``.
 * Enter a project name, then click ``Finish``.

-**To import the Sponge API as a dependency:**
+**To import the SpongeAPI as a dependency:**

 * Open ``build.gradle`` in the navigator.
-* Manually add the :doc:`official Sponge API Maven artifact <dependencies>` as a dependency.
+* Manually add the :doc:`official SpongeAPI Maven artifact <dependencies>` as a dependency.
 An example can be found on the aforementioned Artifacts article.
 * Right-click your project, and select ``Gradle > Refresh Dependencies``.